-We will also consolidate our fleet emissions with emissions from our ports and cargo activities, and will report a baseline for Scope 1 and Scope 2 emissions as from 2023.
+We will also consolidate our fleet emissions with emissions from our ports and cargo activities, and will report a baseline for Scope 1 and Scope 2 emissions.

-Based on this baseline CLdN will investigate further ways to support the EU goal of reducing CO2 emissions by 55% by 2030.
+Based on this baseline CLdN will determine further ways to support the EU goal of reducing CO_2 emissions by 55% by 2030.